g33klaura/GiphyGrabber/README.md

 ## Concept

-As a die-hard fan of animation, I've selected some of my favorite show titles to display a selection of gifs, using the Giphy API
+Being a HUGE fan of animation, I've selected some of my favorite shows titles to theme the choices of gifs "grabbed" from the Giphy API

 ## Technologies Used